コンテンツにスキップ

 .WithReference(orleans);

-When you reference the Orleans resource from your service, those resources are also referenced.
+When you reference the Orleans resource from a project, the dependent storage resources are also referenced transitively.

 C# — AppHost.cs